grej/bookmark-jsloader/README.md

 To add this bookmark, create a new blank bookmark in your browser and name it loadjs or something you'll remember.
 Grab the bookmark-jsloader.txt file contents and paste it into URL portion of the edit bookmark dialog.

-Click the bookmark and input the url js library you want to load into the dialog box.
+Click the bookmark and input the url of the js library you want to load into the dialog box.

 bookmark-jsloader also comes with shortcuts to a few common libraries that can be accessed just by inputting any of these library names:
 * backbone